 The RC also deliberated on the level of remuneration to be received by each Non-Executive Director.
 Generally the extent of responsibilities undertaken by the respective Non-Executive Director determine the level of remuneration entitled.
 The Executive Director / Chairman did not participate in any way on the agenda in determining his remuneration during the Board Meeting.

 The details of Executive Directors’ and Non- Executive Directors remuneration is stated in Practice Note 7.1 and 7.2 of the CG Report

 PRINCIPLE B : EFFECTIVE AUDIT AND RISK MANAGEMENT

-The Audit Committee is responsible to the Board for risk governance and the oversight functions are through a subcommittee, Risk Management and Sustainability Committee.
-The Risk Management and Sustainability Committee assessed and monitors efficacy of risk management controls and measures taken whilst the adequacy and effectiveness of the internal controls are performed by the out-sourced internal auditors.
-The Internal Auditors will report directly to the Audit Committee.
+During the year 2019, the Risk Management and Sustainability Committee reviewed the Risk Management and Sustainability Policy, assessed and monitored efficacy of risk management process, internal controls and measures taken as well as reports arising from risk management activities.
+The adequacy and effectiveness of the internal controls are performed by the out-sourced internal auditors, external auditors and third party auditors from SIRIM.
+The Internal Auditors report directly to the Audit Committee.